 It is desirable that this representative has a well-developed expertise in accessibility, however, given the varying structures of OCUL institutions, this might not be possible.
 The basic requirement is for this representative to have some knowledge of accessibility issues at their institution in order to be able to represent local interests and have an understanding of how ACE can meet their institutional needs.

 Verified students and faculty with print disabilities.
 We recognize that the process of verification may differ from one institution to the next.
 Print disability is defined as severe vision loss, a learning disability such as dyslexia or a disability that prevents the physical holding of a book and as defined as "perceptual disability" under the Canadian Copyright Act.
+Based on these standards, the eligibility of participants is up to the discretion of each institution.

 Any eligible user will be able to view the titles of all books available in the ACE collection.
 However, users will only be able to access the full text for books that are available in print at their home university's library.